The David and Molly Pyott Foundation Scholarships in Ophthalmology

 The scholarship is funded by the generous support of The David and Molly Pyott Foundation.

 The scholarships will be awarded to students who are accepted for admission on to the online learning Master of Surgery (ChM) in Clinical Ophthalmology at the University of Edinburgh, one of the Edinburgh Surgery Online suite of Masters programmes.
 Applicants should already have been offered a place at the University of Edinburgh and should have firmly accepted that offer or be intending to do so.
-Applicants should be advanced trainees/residents/registrars in ophthalmology.
-Applications from ophthalmologists in independent practice may also be considered.
+Applicants should be senior trainees/residents/registrars in ophthalmology.
+Applications from early career ophthalmologists may also be considered.